Triaging and squashing bugs in existing Django apps (This Old Pony #53)

 More generic logging of minor issues and general information is also helpful.
 However advice to "use logging" is good but more often than not a bit weak on details.
 What should you log, when, how?
 This will vary from situation to situation within an app, but there are a few good places to start:

-Once you’ve gotten close to identifying the bug, you’ll likely need to do further discovery locally.
+- Any asynchronous tasks should be logged, whether executed by a worker such as a Celery or cron Once you've gotten close to identifying the bug, you'll likely need to do further discovery locally.
 A debugger is an obvious choice here, which will allow you to step through lines of code to examine the context at each step.
 These can be less handy when there are lots of steps involved, and sometimes you just want to inspect one or two points in the process.
-That’s where you can just drop in with IPython and inspect, even modify, the state of the program at that point.
+That's where you can just drop in with IPython and inspect, even modify, the state of the program at that point.
 Modified values will carryover after you exit the IPython process, allowing you to test how these changes affect the end outcome.

 Testing in production gets a bad wrap, but you already do it and so does everyone else.
 The referenced article is more about testing new changes, but you can also get data from production to identify your bugs, beyond logging.
 Provided you're not changing their data or violating privacy agreements, you can _assume the role _of an end user and see the site as they actually see it.
 There are tools for this which don't require that you log in with someone else's password.
 It can also be handy to include some data in your presentation layer, whether that's an HTML template or a JSON API response.
 This might include version sentinels or other identifying information which will give you some information about the source of the current state.